mayankWIZ/nearbyshops/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Also install all your OS supported relevant packages from system_packages.txt

 5. Set up the PostgreSQL database:
     * Create a new PostgreSQL database and note down the database credentials.